 Trusted Compute API

-The TC API announced at Devcon4 extends the notion of decentralized trust to off-chain workloads.
+Intel, along with other Ethereum Community leaders, launched the TC API to extend the notion of decentralized trust to off-chain workloads.
 With the TC API, transactions can execute in an off-chain compute environment and then return results to the main Ethereum blockchain.

-The TC API was developed within EEA, and it can be used with both the public Ethereum network where cryptocurrency is traded as well as with emerging private Ethereum networks deployed by businesses.
+The TC API was developed for both the public Ethereum network, where cryptocurrency is traded, as well as with emerging private Ethereum networks deployed by businesses.

 Scalability and Privacy

-The off-chain compute enabled by TC API can scale and accelerate transaction execution as well as improve data privacy.
 Scalability is a significant issue for blockchain networks.
 The decentralized nature of a blockchain requires multiple computers to validate a transaction before that transaction can be considered valid.
-That means more network nodes can actually slow network performance for on-chain transactions.
+That means more network nodes can slow network performance for on-chain transactions.

 Privacy is another challenge for blockchain networks.
 Multiple parties operate on a common blockchain infrastructure which raises the question: which parties can see which transactions and associated data?

-The TC API helps improve both scalability and data privacy.
-By moving transactions off-chain, a developer can choose to use additional hardware for more complex tasks, which helps transaction throughput.
+By moving transactions off-chain with the TC API, a developer can choose to use additional hardware for more complex tasks which helps transaction throughput.
 For privacy, that data can be kept off-chain with less data on the main blockchain.

 Trusted Execution Environments and the TC API

-Developers implementing the TC API will find that Trusted Execution Environments (TEEs) like Intel® Software Guard Extensions (Intel® SGX) play a key role.
-First, Intel® SGX technology can provide an attestation that a specific workload has been loaded into the TEE.
-While the workload is executing in the TEE, Intel SGX ensures that the code and data cannot be observed or manipulated from outside the TEE.
-Finally, the workload can cryptographically sign the data that resulted from completed execution and return those results to the main chain.
+Developers implementing the TC API will find that Trusted Execution Environments (TEEs) like Intel® SGX play a key role.
+First, Intel SGX technology can attest that a specific workload has been loaded into the TEE.
+While the workload is executing, Intel SGX ensures that the code and data cannot be observed or manipulated from outside the TEE.
+In addition, the workload can cryptographically sign the resulting data and return that data to the main chain.
 This approach can help ensure that the right workload executes to completion and delivers a valid result.

 Developers Support the TC API

 ConsenSys is developing several blockchain ecosystem initiatives that seek to scale to millions of users and billions of transactions.
-Specifically, ConsenSys is developing “Layer 2” solutions incorporating trusted compute solutions based on EEA compliant APIs which allow offloading heavy compute and storage workloads to trusted off-chain compute, thereby delivering desired scalability and privacy while maintaining decentralization.
+ConsenSys is developing “Layer 2” solutions incorporating trusted compute based on EEA compliant APIs which allow offloading heavy compute and storage workloads to trusted off-chain compute resources, delivering scalability and privacy while maintaining decentralization.

-Enigma is contributing to EEA TC standards and building the privacy layer using their decentralized privacy protocol for the decentralized web.
-Enigma believes its implementation of TC with stateful computations provides robust cross-organization collaboration opportunities for sharing data responsibly, capitalizing on missed opportunities, and preserving data privacy.
+Enigma, a decentralized privacy protocol that is building the privacy layer for the decentralized web, is contributing to EEA trusted compute standards.
+Enigma believes its implementation of the TC API with stateful computations provides robust cross-organization collaboration opportunities for sharing data responsibly, capitalizing on missed opportunities, and preserving data privacy.

 Microsoft is applying enclaves to the blockchain layer with Confidential Consortium Blockchain Framework (CCBF formerly code-named Coco) and Enterprise Smart Contracts to provide scalable off-chain compute for building multi-party, multi-blockchain applications.
-The TC API can help more application developers access off-chain compute and bring the power of blockchains and the cloud together.
+According to Microsoft, the TC API can help more application developers to access off-chain compute and bring the power of blockchains and the cloud together.

 Where Will This Go?

-The TC API provides a glimpse into a future that some call “web 3.0.”
-It is a world in which distributed services draw on the specific data they need, and consumers gain control over the services that they use and the data that they share with each service, and perhaps are compensated for use of their data.
-TC API is a first step toward a web 3.0 future.
+The TC API provides a glimpse into “web 3.0.”
+It is a world in which distributed services draw on the specific data they need, and consumers gain control over the services they use and the data they share with each service—and perhaps are compensated for use of their data.
+TC API is the first step in that direction.